flushingtech/flushingtech.org/README.md

 This project uses next/font to automatically optimize and load Inter, a custom Google Font.

+## Recommended VS Code Extensions

+To ensure a smooth development experience, we recommend installing the following VS Code extensions:

+- **Prettier – Code Formatter**
+  Automatically formats your code according to the project's Prettier configuration.

+- **ESLint**
+  Provides real-time linting feedback based on the ESLint rules defined in the project.

+- **Tailwind CSS IntelliSense**
+  Offers autocomplete, syntax highlighting, and linting for Tailwind CSS classes.

 ## Contributing

-Now that you've cloned the repository, create a new branch: ```git checkout -b your-branch-name```
+After cloning the repository, follow these steps to contribute:

+1. **Create a new branch**
+   Run: `git checkout -b your-branch-name`

+2. **Make your changes**

+3. **Format and lint your code**
+   Before staging any changes, run: `npm run prebuild`
+   If there are no errors or warnings, proceed to the next step.

+4. **Stage and commit your changes**, then push them:
+   Run: `git push origin your-branch-name`

+5. **Open a Pull Request**
-Make and stage your changes.
-Commit Changes.
-When you're ready, you can push those changes with ```git push origin your-branch-name```.
-Then you can come back over to GitHub to open up a Pull Request to merge your branch with the main branch!
+   Go to GitHub and open a Pull Request to merge your branch into the `main` branch.

+Thank you for contributing!

 ## Contact

 If you have other questions about the group or the website, you can ask on Discord!
 Here's the invite link: https://discord.gg/xGgFcZknDR
 We have a specific channel for the website project - feel free to ask website-related questions there.